 Instructions will vary depending on the particular DVD and player you are using.
-There are detailed instructions, including a demonsration video for how to play a DVD with captions in our Television section.
+There are detailed instructions, including a demonstration video for how to play a DVD with captions in our TV & Video section.

 Most television sets and DVD/Blu-ray players are capable of playing closed captions.
 Check for the following before buying new equipment:

 - The equipment meets Australian Standard 4933 for digital reception.